-In the event that the conventional bore reattempt is determined to be unsuccessful based on encountering one or more issues identified above, Mountain Valley will notify and involve FERC inspection as well as USFS representatives prior to making any adjustments, abandoning the process, and moving to the MT method.
+In the event that the conventional bore reattempt is determined to be unsuccessful based on encountering one or more issues identified above, Mountain Valley will notify and seek approval from FERC inspectors and FS representatives prior to making any adjustments, abandoning the process, and moving to the MT method.
 The MT bore will be attempted in the same location as the conventional bore, and similarly offset to the east and west in the event that the first MT attempt is not successful.

 As stated above, MT is a pipeline installation method that consists of jacking a pipe behind a remotelycontrolled, steerable, guided, articulated MTBM.
 The MT method most common in the United States is the slurry method.
 Mountain Valley recognizes that drilling fluids may not be spread onsite as a means of disposal; they will be hauled offsite to an appropriate disposal site.
 Cuttings (spoil) separated from the drilling fluid may be stockpiled temporarily at the site but will ultimately be transported offsite to an appropriate disposal site.
 Assuming a swell factor of 34% for sandstone, boring operations will generate approximately 329 cubic yards of cuttings.
-To promote stockpile stability, stockpiles should not exceed the material's angle of repose and should not be stored near the upslope edge of a slope.
-The stability of the stockpiles will also be enhanced by following the Project's erosion and sediment control plans.